Functional Programming

 1. Functional language: Everything is done calling functions.

-1. Mathmatical variables represent expressions and don't change.
+1. Mathematical variables represent expressions and don't change.

 No assignment statement in math